Haancer/Frontend-Mentor-Challenges/README.md

-This Project is Titled "The Simple Omlette Challenge" from Front End Mentor.
+This Project is Titled "Socials Links" from Front End Mentor.